 * Live broadcast on radio show, "Musical Time" on DeutschlandRadio, Berlin, Germany

 * First full cast production at Heska Amuna Synagogue in Knoxville, Tennessee, Purim Feast

 * Distributed in record stores and online worldwide by Original Cast Records

 Here are some good things to think about if you're thinking of having us present a performance of "Star Queen" for your event.
 It is basically a list of a few issues from experience that we think will help make the performance a great one.

 An empty stage with full house lighting is fine.
 However, if you wish to decorate, that's fine, too.
 Many places have created a great atmosphere with wall hangings, pillows, etc. that have powerfully enhanced the performance.
 Turn your creative people loose here!

-If we could meet with your sound person at least an hour before the performance for a sound check , that would be extremely helpful.
+If we could meet with your sound person at least two hours before the performance for a sound check , that would be extremely helpful.

-If we can have a table set up to display CDs and product somewhere nearby, that will be great.
+If we can have a table set up to display our product somewhere nearby, that will be great.